basilche/Macaw/CONTRIBUTING.md

 # Contributing

-_When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change._
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+1. If you don’t have linter installed - type “brew install swiftlint” into console.

+2. Launch Macaw.xcodeproj.

+3. Run tests (target MacawTests, Command + U), linter will launch automatically and fix formatting for you.

+4. Remember that if you decide to add new files, and add them to developer pod Macaw through Example.xcworkspace, they will not be included in actual Macaw.xcodeproj.
+You will have to do that manually

+5. Also keep in mind that you can't use things like UIView - replace them with MView (which is a typedef for both macOS and iOS)

 ## Code of Conduct